Polynomial basins of infinity: Models of a polynomial branched cover

+Next, we describe how a model surface has another Euclidean incarnation, generalizing the polynomial pull-back examples of \S\ref{poly pullback}.

-\begin{lemma} Every local model surface $(X,\omega)$ embeds uniquely into a maximal local model surface whose underlying Riemann surface is isomorphic to a finitely punctured plane.
-By uniformization, this extension can be represented by
+\begin{lemma} Every model surface $(X,\omega, C_X)$ embeds uniquely into a maximal local model surface whose underlying Riemann surface is isomorphic to a finitely punctured plane.
+By uniformization, the surface and 1-form is represented by

-for some finite set $\{q_1, \ldots, q_n\}$ in $\C$ and real numbers $r_j>0$ such that $\sum r_j = 1$.
+for some finite set $\{q_1, \ldots, q_n\}$ in $\C$ and real numbers $r_j>0$ such that $\sum r_j = +1$.
 Such a representation is unique up to an affine transformation $A \in \Aut \C$. \end{lemma}

-\proof Glue half-infinite cylinders to each boundary component using isometries to obtain a new Riemann surface $\widehat{X}$.
-The height function and $1$-form extend uniquely to $\widehat{X}$.
-Moduli estimates show that the ends of $\widehat{X}$ are isomorphic to punctured disks.
-The complex structure extends over the punctures to yield a compact Riemann surface $\cl{\widehat{X}}$.
-Since $X$ is assumed planar, $\cl{\widehat{X}}$ is homeomorphic to the sphere, hence by the Uniformization Theorem is isomorphic to the $\Chat$ via an isomorphism carrying the unique end containing points with unbounded and positive height to the point at infinity.
-Transporting the defining $1$-form $\omega$ to $\Chat$ via this isomorphism, infinity is a simple pole, and the remaining finite poles $q_j$ are also simple with purely imaginary residues $ir_j$, $r_j>0$.
-Since in the definition of model surface the sum of the lengths of the leaves at a given height is required to be $2\pi$, we have that the $r_j$ sum to $1$.
+\proof The inner and outer annuli of $(X,\omega, C_X)$ can be extended to half-infinite cylinders, so that the height function takes all values in $(-\infty, \infty)$ and the $1$-form extends uniquely to form a new model surface $(\widehat{X}, \omega, C_X)$ which is complete as a metric space.
+The ends of $\widehat{X}$ are isomorphic to punctured disks.
+The complex structure extends over the punctures to yield a compact Riemann surface $\cl{X}$.
+Since $X$ is assumed planar, $\cl{X}$ is homeomorphic to the sphere, hence by the Uniformization Theorem is isomorphic to the Riemann sphere $\Chat$ via an isomorphism $\phi: \Chat \to \cl{X}$ taking infinity to the point at height $+\infty$.
+The isomorphism is unique up to precomposition with automorphisms of $\Chat$ that fix $\infty$.